- This event has passed.

 - Instruct Dentists, Lactation Consultants, Speech and Language Therapists, and other allied health care providers to understand the efficient and safe application of laser energy in everyday practice

-- Provide sound scientific basis and proven efficacy of use of dental lasers in order to ensure public safety
+- Provide sound scientific basis and proven efficacy of the use of dental lasers in order to ensure public safety

-- Explore current methods of clinical assessment, diagnosis and treatment of lingual and labial ties.
+- Explore current methods of clinical assessment, diagnosis, and treatment of lingual and labial ties.

 Attendees will be able to:

 - Understand infant sucking physiology and how tongue ties impair infant suck;

 - Use reliable diagnostic criteria to screen babies for this condition; and

 - Understand all consequences and benefits of using lasers to remove oral restrictions